Speedoc/eng-handbook/README.md

 - Can advise on appropriate hosting providers when none of the already vetted options are appropriate.
 - Is familiar with various hosting paradigms; PaaS, CaaS, SaaS, IaaS, DIY, and the associated pros and cons of each.
 - Is familiar with distributed architecture concepts and options such as SOA and Microservices.

+#### Delivery - Development Engineer

+Development engineers work on feature squads that work cross-functionally with product teams to deliver increments of value
+#### Delivery - Tech Lead

+Tech Leads own the technical direction of the squad and coordinate team efforts.
+They are responsible for helping set up squad goals, future milestones, and ensuring high standards of quality.
+Tech leads are responsible for the output of the squad